htihle/htihle.github.io/weirdml.md

 ## Introduction

-This benchmark evaluates Large Language Models (LLMs) on their ability to solve novel machine learning tasks.
-Unlike traditional benchmarks that test language understanding or mathematical reasoning, this benchmark specifically tests an LLM's capability to:
+This benchmark evaluates Large Language Models (LLMs) on their ability to solve novel machine learning tasks, specifically it tests an LLM's capability to:
 1. Understand machine learning problem descriptions
 2. Generate working PyTorch code
 3. Debug and improve solutions based on feedback